spotinst/help/src/docs/ocean/features/ami-auto-update-eks-ui.md

 * Virtual Node Group: Click the link to view the Virtual Node Group attributes.
 * Type: Security patches, Kubernetes minor version, or both.
-* Old AMI/New AMI: version numbers before and after the run.
+* Old AMI/New AMI: Version numbers before and after the run.
 * Roll ID: This is listed if the cluster was rolled after the auto-update.
 Click the link to view Roll ID attributes.
 * Status:
   * Completed (green): The Virtual Node Group update was successful.